Practice

 The practice of honest seeing at the end of the day

 The tradition is emphatic that this review should begin with gratitude.
-Before examining what went wrong, you attend to what went right — the moments of genuine presence, the small acts of kindness (received and given), the beauty that pierced the ordinary surface of the day.
-This isn't toxic positivity.
-It's the practical recognition that without the foundation of gratitude, self-examination easily becomes self-punishment.
+Before examining what went wrong, you attend to what went right — the moments of genuine presence, the small acts of kindness received and given, the beauty that pierced the ordinary surface of the day.
+This is not positive thinking.
+It is the recognition that without the foundation of gratitude, self-examination easily becomes self-punishment — especially for people with religious backgrounds that weaponized guilt.

 After gratitude, the review turns to honest observation: Where did I notice a destructive pattern today?
 Where was I captured by anger, comparison, restlessness, or craving?
 Where did I lose awareness and operate on autopilot?
 The tradition frames these questions not as moral indictments but as diagnostic observations — information about how your inner life actually works.

 The review concludes with a forward intention: what quality would serve you tomorrow?
 What pattern would you like to watch for?
 And then: the prayer.
-The day is entrusted to mercy, and you sleep.
+The day is entrusted to mercy.
+You sleep.

-Its power lies in the simple act of stopping, at the end of the day, and asking: What passed through me today?
+The power of the practice lies in the simple act of stopping, at the end of the day, and asking: what passed through me today?
 What was I aware of?
 Where did I return?
+Twelve years of consistent practice will produce a person who knows their own interior with a precision and honesty that is otherwise very difficult to develop.

 For Lay Practitioners